atony2099/blog/content/posts/tech/golang/base/go base.md

 ## defer

-what:  a function  that
+what:  a function  that last call
-1. delay call
-2. last call

 use case:
 1. close resource: channle, file, context